 The alternate answer by GM to the smog challenge was poorly engineered Diesel engine which was based on gasoline version of the same unit and thus became a total disaster!

 So cars in the 1970's were definitely not candidates for forever ownership.

-By mid 1980's there were but few vehicles that still utilized carburetor, most had Fuel Injection systems, of which the BOSCH L Electronic system was indisputably the best of the best.
+By mid 1980's there were but few vehicles that still utilized carburetor, most had Fuel Injection systems, of which the BOSCH L Electronic system was indisputably the best of the best, at that time.

 Improved metallurgy that was direct result of the poor durability of the earlier smog engines has reached about the peak, and finally if you planned for it, you could have kept your 1985 to 1989 vintage well maintained car almost forever.

 Few people however did as the increases in fuel prices, fuel shortages and other incidents made the bigger cars just too expensive to keep.

 But this is the period when smaller Import manufacturers like TOYOTA and HONDA got their reputation for durability, but incidentally even the rather rare BERTONE X1/9 with FIAT power train could easily outlast typical American made car many times over!

 Odometer mileages of over 100,000 miles become so common that manufacturers had to start selling new cars with 6 digit odometers so that mileages of over 100,000 miles could be reliably recorded.

 The only cars of that period whose odometers only registered to 99,999 miles were the iconic YUGO, which incidentally did not feature Fuel Injection until their demise in US market in 1992.